fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 ## New releases

 Testing out new releases is also a huge way to help us.
-Spotting on regressions early really helps to fix them early.
+Spotting regressions early really helps to fix them early.

 ### Move to the latest

 Always try and stay on the latest version of Fantomas for your day-to-day projects.
 Updating to the newer version that might only have a couple of fixes might seem insignificant, but it really helps.

-### Try alpha's and beta's
+### Try alphas and betas

 Please give an alpha a spin if you are interested in submitting feedback for new development.
 Try both versions if you want to make sure everything still works for you.